binnyva/gatsby-garden/README.md

 ## Contributing

-I am looking for people who can help me flesh out this project.
-If you are interested in helping out, go to the [Contributing page](https://github.com/binnyva/gatsby-garden/blob/master/CONTRIBUTING.md).
+One of the reasons I built this tool is to learn Gatsby.
+If you know what Gatsby and want to help with this project, I'm more than excited to get some expert help :-D. If you are interested in helping out, go to the [Contributing page](https://github.com/binnyva/gatsby-garden/blob/master/CONTRIBUTING.md).

 <!-- ## Other Tools